chaghadi/drug_disintegration_ml/README.md

 Drug Disintegration Time Prediction using Machine Learning

-My proposed platform aims to explore how machine learning models can be used to predict the disintegration time of fast disintegrating tablets based on excipient combination and physicochemical properties.
+This is a simple personal project to explore how machine learning models can be used to predict the disintegration time of fast disintegrating tablets based on excipient combination and physicochemical properties.
 Disintegration time is a critical quality attribute in oral dosage forms, especially for fast-dissolving tablets.
-By applying predictive modeling to existing datasets, this project identifies potential features influencing rapid disintegration and streamlines experimental design in pharmaceutical development.
+By applying predictive modeling to existing datasets, this project aims to identifies potential features influencing rapid disintegration and develop models that can be used for pharmaceutical development.

-The data is adopted from an agregation of data study performed by Momeni, Mehri et al.
+The data is adopted from an agregation of data in a study performed by Momeni, Mehri et al.